February 18th 2022

 Applied SPF liberally but still been caught out?
 Here’s how to deal with sunburn in the short and long term for maximum damage limitation

 You’ve caught the sun - what exactly does that mean for your skin?
-Consultant dermatologist at the Cadogan Clinic Dr Anjali Mahto explains what your skin is undergoing when it burns:
+Consultant dermatologist Dr Anjali Mahto explains what your skin is undergoing when it burns:

 All in all, it’s not a pretty picture, but you can improve your dermatological prospects post-sunburn by instigating some SOS measures.
 Here’s Dr Anjali’s to-do list: